open-policy-agent/conftest/CONTRIBUTING.md

 - `Amended <description> (squash before merge)`

-The purpose of these formats is to provide some context into the reason the temporary commit exists, and to label it as needing squashed before a merge is performed.
+The purpose of these formats is to provide some context into the reason the temporary commit exists, and to label it as needing to be squashed before a merge is performed.

 It is worth noting that not all changes need be squashed before a merge is performed.
-Some changes made as a result of review stand well on their own, independent of other commits in the series.
+Some changes made as a result of the review stand well on their own, independent of other commits in the series.
 Such changes should be made into their own commit and added to the PR.

 If your Pull Request is small though, it is acceptable to squash changes during the review process.
-Use your judgement about what constitutes a small Pull Request.
+Use your judgment about what constitutes a small Pull Request.
 If you aren't sure, send a message to the `#conftest` channel on the OPA slack or post a comment on the Pull Request.